yomidevs/yomitan/README.md

 ## What is Yomitan?

-Yomitan turns your web browser into a tool for building Japanese language literacy by helping you to **read** texts which would otherwise be too difficult to tackle.
+Yomitan turns your web browser into a tool for building Japanese language literacy by helping you **read** texts that would otherwise be too difficult to tackle.

 This extension is similar to [10ten Japanese Reader (formerly Rikaichamp)](https://addons.mozilla.org/en-US/firefox/addon/10ten-ja-reader/) for Firefox and [Rikaikun](https://chrome.google.com/webstore/detail/rikaikun/jipdnfibhldikgcjhfnomkfpcebammhp) for Chrome.